nromriell/ModsyPreScreen/README.md

  ----
 ##### ProductsList
-ProductCard Parent utilizing generic InfiniteScrol
+ProductCard Parent utilizing generic InfiniteScroll

+##### Status
+Fragment wrapped component that displays server error or loading messages based on the state of the remote load

 ### Redux